Grow Your Program

 5. Keep the Conversation Going

 Asking someone for their feedback helps build trust, especially if you demonstrate a real willingness to change.
-At or near the end of each class, invite students to fill out a feedback form.
+At or near the end of each class, invite students to fill out an evaluation form.
 Not only does this show students that you care about their opinion, it also makes you aware of opportunities to improve your courses.
-Showing students that you care and are willing to improve makes them more likely to return.

-More programs are also starting to interact with current students via text message.
-They’re a powerful way to stay in touch and make sure students are aware of new opportunities.
+More programs are also starting to interact with students via text message.
+They’re a powerful student retention strategy because they give you a direct line to your learners.

-Don’t just think about what would invite students to return.
-Think about what might actively prevent them from showing up.
+Think about what might actively prevent learners from registering.
 An amazing learning experience might as well not exist if students can’t access it.
 So think about what might prevent them from finishing a course or re-enrolling.

-Money can be a barrier for many students.
+Pro Tip: Money can be a barrier for many students.
 Help minimize this worry by offering payment plans for big-ticket courses.
 You might also show your appreciation to returning students by offering special discounts.
-Don’t forget that your current students are your best marketing resource.
-To encourage referrals, consider group discounts or family discounts.
+Also, consider group discounts or family discounts to encourage referrals.

-Ultimately, the most powerful way to improve student retention is to offer high-quality classes and then invite students to engage with them.
-It really is that easy.
-Clear communication, simple class registration, and a sense of community will keep students coming back class after class.
+Ultimately, the most powerful way to improve student retention is to offer high-quality classes worth coming back for.
+Build an engaged community of learners, keep them informed about your other course offerings, and make it easy for students to register — and re-register, so they keep coming back class after class.